Facing decline, Japan's pachinko industry tries offering a clean, well-lighted place

 “Every year, fewer and fewer people are playing pachinko,” said Tohru Okazaki, who has published five books on the industry.
 “Young people are simply not playing.”

-“Twenty years ago, pachinko parlors were full of young people, but now it’s mostly all middle-aged and old people that come and play,” said Suzuki.
-“Young people have no money.”
+“Twenty years ago, pachinko parlours were full of young people, but now it’s mostly all middle-aged and old people that come and play,” said Suzuki.
+“Young people have no money.” ($1=102 yen) (Editing by Clarence Fernandez)